kubecost/docs/custom-prom.md

 * Missing scrape configs -- visit Prometheus Target page (screenshot above)

 * On recent versions of the **Prometheus Operator**, cadvisor `instance` labels do not match internal Kubernetes node names.
-The solution is to add the following block into your cadvisor scrape config.
+The solution is to add the following block into your kubelet/cadvisor scrape config.

 ```
   metric_relabel_configs: